darrylsosborne/amazon-fsx-workshop/fsx-for-windows/README.md

 ### The Workshop

 This workshop is divided into two sections with the second section dependent on the first.
-The first section creates all the workshop prerequisites, like an Amazon VPC, an AWS Managed Microsoft AD, mulitple Amazon EC2 instances, Amazon WorkSpaces, and an AppStream 2.0 stack.
+The first section creates all the workshop prerequisites, like an Amazon VPC, and an AWS Managed Microsoft AD.
 The second section depends on the resources created in the first.
 In this section you will create the FSx for Windows file system and complete various administrative tasks and run a few performance tests against the file system.

 ### Section 1: Prerequisites